Youth justice residences

 What to expect

-The young person has their own room and shares living spaces with others.
+The rangatahi has their own room and shares living spaces with others.

 We provide their meals, clothing and education, as well as access to a gym and open areas for sports and outdoor activities.